JuliaGraphics/ColorSchemes.jl/README.md

 (Extracting colorschemes from images requires image importing and exporting abilities.
 These are platform-specific.
 On Linux/UNIX, ImageMagick can be used for importing and exporting images.)

-The `ColorSchemes/data` directory contains a number of predefined colorschemes.
-In the following illustration, first is shown the contents of a colorscheme, followed by a continuous blend obtained using `colorscheme()` with values ranging from 0 to 1 (stepping through the range `0:0.001:1`):
+The ColorSchemes automatically loads a number of predefined colorschemes.
+In the following illustration, the contents of a colorscheme is drawn first, followed by a continuous blend obtained using `sample()` with values ranging from 0 to 1 (stepping through the range `0:0.001:1`).
+Below that, a luminance graph shows how the luminance of the scheme varies as the colors change.

+It's generally agreed that you should choose for your graphs a colormap with a smooth linear gradient: abrupt changes in luminance, caused by, say, suddenly brighter colors, will cause the viewer of a graph to misinterpret the information.

 <img src="doc/colorschemes.png" width=800>

-Here's an <a href="doc/colorschemes.svg"> SVG</a> of them.

-You can list the names of colorschemes in the `ColorSchemes/data` directory with `list()`, and look for matches with `filter()`.
+You can list the names of built-in colorschemes in the `ColorSchemes/data` directory by looking in the `schemes` symbol.
+Look for matches with `filter()`.

-    filter(x-> contains(x, "temp"), list())
+    julia> filter(x-> contains(string(x), "temp"), schemes)

-    2-element Array{AbstractString,1}:
+    2-element Array{Symbol,1}:
-    "lighttemperaturemap"
-    "temperaturemap"
+     :lighttemperaturemap
+     :temperaturemap

 Of course you can easily make your own colorscheme by building an array: